-Review the types of chemical structure, sequence, and key word searches below for a more detailed look on the answers/analysis services Science IP can provide:
+Review the searches below for more detailed information about the services Science IP provides:

 back to top

-- Family - Discovered compounds includes the exact compound, as well as its salts, hydrates, solvates, mixtures, stereoisomers, racemic mixtures, geometric isomers, tautomers, zwitterions, coordination compounds, charged compounds, radicals, radical ions, isotopes and polymers in which the structure is indexed as a monomer.
+- Family, where results include the exact structure searched and its salts, hydrates, solvates, mixtures, stereoisomers, racemic mixtures, geometric isomers, tautomers, zwitterions, coordination compounds, charged compounds, radicals, radical ions and isotopes, as well as polymers in which the structure searched is a component monomer

-Sometimes also referred to as a nucleic acid or amino acid search, the purpose of this search is to discover extended amino acid (peptides and proteins) or nucleic acid (genes) sequences that either exactly match or are similar to a sequence of interest.
-There are a number of different types of sequence searches that can be conducted including:
+Sometimes referred to as a nucleic acid or amino acid search, the purpose of a sequence search is to discover extended amino acid (peptides and proteins) or nucleic acid (genes) sequences that either exactly match or are similar to a sequence of interest.

 back to top